Research Roundup · Updated July 2026

 Deployment is mainstream.
 Depth is rare.

-54% of organizations now deploy AI agents and AI took 80% of Q1 2026 venture funding — yet only 2% have fully scaled agents, and just 16% of enterprise deployments qualify as true agents.
+53% of organizations now deploy AI agents and AI took over 70% of Q2 2026 venture funding — yet 95% of agents never reach production, and just 16% of enterprise deployments qualify as true agents.

 The failure mode is knowledge, not models.